LUDevNet/Docs/docs/game-mechanics/kit-factions.rst

 The game has four so-called *Kit Factions*: **Assembly**, **Paradox**, **Sentinels** and **Venture League**.
 This has nothing to do with the :doc:`../database/Factions` table, which specifies which objects can attack each other.
-The wiki article on :wiki:`Factions <Factions>` describes their purpose from a player perspective.
+The wiki article on :wiki:`Factions` describes their purpose from a player perspective.

 Factions are implemented using the :doc:`flag-system` and the :doc:`mission-system`.
 While the